 No single treatment is appropriate for everyone.

 Effective treatment attends to multiple needs of the individual, not just his or her drug abuse.

 Remaining in treatment for an adequate period of time is critical.

-Counseling—individual and/or group—and other behavioral therapies are the most commonly used forms of drug abuse treatment.
+Counselling—individual and/or group—and other behavioural therapies are the most commonly used forms of drug abuse treatment.

-Medications are an important element of treatment for many patients, especially when combined with counseling and other behavioral therapies.
+Medications are an important element of treatment for many patients, especially when combined with counselling and other behavioural therapies.